pauldambra/pauldambra.github.io/_posts/2009-05-28-anonymous-methods-when-invoking-in-vb.md

 But VB .Net doesn't support anonymous methods.
 Now I've seen all kinds of verbose ways around this on the web... google it - I dare you.

-But if you just use Action as below you're pretty close to hardly any extra code...
+But if you use Action as below you're pretty close to hardly any extra code...

 ```vbnet
 Public Sub removeHighlight() Handles timer.Elapsed